Christian-Hummel/IMC-Assignment-2/README.md

 cancel_trip() - reject an offer from the travel agent

-request_expert() - require an travel agent with expert status for country specified in preferences
+request_expert() - require a travel agent with expert status for country specified in preferences

 get_customer_by_id() - display attributes from customer: customer_id, name, email, address, budget